Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Recipe Notes

-Note 2: Panko breadcrumbs add an amazing crispy texture, but regular breadcrumbs can also be used in a pinch.
-Panko can typically be found in the Japanese cuisine section or alongside regular breadcrumbs in grocery stores.
+Note 2: Panko breadcrumbs add an amazing crispy texture, but regular breadcrumbs can also be used.
+Panko can typically be found in the Japanese cuisine section or near regular breadcrumbs in grocery stores.

 Nutrition